 - Bursaries cover the cost of registration.

-- Bursaries will be awarded to no more than two people per organization.
+- Bursaries will be awarded to up to two people per organization.

 Bursary Application instructions: